Nazand Begikhani

-Nazand Begikhani (born 1964 in Iraq) is a contemporary Kurdish/British/French writer, poet and leading academic researcher into sex & gender based violence (SGBV), and an active advocate of human rights.
+Nazand Begikhani is a contemporary Kurdish/British/French writer, poet and academic researcher into sexual and gender based violence (SGBV), and an active advocate of human rights.
 She is an honorary Senior Research Fellow at the University of Bristol, Centre for Gender and Violence Research and was awarded the Vincent Wright Chair 2019/2020 as visiting professor at Sciences Po School for International Affairs, Paris, where she teaches a semester on SGBV.

 Begikhani received her M.A and Ph.D. in comparative literature from the Sorbonne in France, and published her first collection of poems in Paris, 1995.
-She has published five poetry collections in Kurdish and Bells of Speech was her first collection in English.
+She has published ten poetry collections in mainly Kurdish but also in English and French.
+Bells of Speech was her first collection in English published by Ambit (London 2006).
 Two of her poetry collections have been translated into French, Couleur de Sable (2011) and Le Lendemain d'Hier (2013).
 She has also translated works of Baudelaire and T. S. Eliot into Kurdish.
-Her works in English and French have been published by the Poetry Magazine, Ambit magazine, Poetry Salzburg Review, Modern Poetry in Translation, Exiled Writers' Ink, Action Poétique, etc. Her poetry collections have been translated into many other languages, including Arabic, Persian and German.
+Her works in English and French have been published by the Poetry Magazine, Ambit magazine, Poetry Salzburg Review, Modern Poetry in Translation, Exiled Writers' Ink, Action Poétique, etc. Her poetry collections have been translated into many other languages, including Arabic, Persian, German, and Spanish.

 Nazand Begikhani is also an active advocate of human rights and helped establish a number of activist-based networks, studies centers and feminist campaigns, including Kurdish Women Action against Honour Killing (KWAHK), later changed to Kurdish Women's Rights Watch (KWRW) and gender-related studies centers in Kurdistan.
 She has provided expert advice on honour-based violence (HBV) to a number of government bodies, including Sweden, UK and Kurdistan.
 Between 2007 and 2009, she sat on the board of the High Commission to Monitor Violence Against Women in Kurdistan Region and participated, as an expert witness and independent observer, in its seasonal meetings.
 In 2010, with colleagues from the University of Bristol, she established the pioneering Gender and Violence Studies Centre at the University of Sulaimaniya (now Gender Equality Center), a two-year project funded by the British Council.
 She currently advises the Kurdistan President on higher education and gender in the Kurdistan Region of Iraq (KRI).
 She has integrated the concept of gender into the KRI's curriculum with the aiming to develop feminist research and produce evidence-based knowledge on SGBV to inform policy and practice.
 Her work has had considerable influence on action and strategy to address HBV in Kurdistan.
 She publishes academic work and poetry in Kurdish, English and French.

-Nazand Begikhani has worked with the Kurdish Institute of Paris, the Kurdish Cultural Centre in London, the BBC BBC Monitoring, the University of Bristol as senior research fellow] and Le Monde Diplomatique as editor in chief of the Kurdish edition.
+Nazand Begikhani has worked with the Kurdish Institute of Paris, the Kurdish Cultural Centre in London, the BBC BBC Monitoring, the University of Bristol as senior research fellow and Le Monde Diplomatique as editor in chief of the Kurdish edition.